edinburgh-napier/set09121/labs/lab1/build_setup.md

 ## Get Some Code
 With a simple text editor, create a **main.cpp** file in the **practical_1** folder, input the following code:
+(I always use Notepad++, but feel free to use one you're used to, as long as it isn't Notepad or Wordpad!)

 ```cpp
 #include <SFML/Graphics.hpp>